Fade vs KAY/O matchup in Valorant

 Fade vs KAY/O Matchup Summary

-The Fade vs KAY/O matchup in Valorant is a heavily one-sided matchup.
-Based on 3 competitive matches analyzed, Fade wins 100.0% of the time compared to KAY/O's 0.0%, a 100.0 percentage point difference.
+The Fade vs KAY/O matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 10 competitive matches analyzed, Fade wins 90.0% of the time compared to KAY/O's 10.0%, a 80.0 percentage point difference.
 The most significant gap is in attack-side performance, where Fade consistently outperforms.
 In this Initiator vs Initiator matchup, Fade has overwhelming superiority in this agent matchup.
 KAY/O should never take isolated fights against Fade and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Fade vs KAY/O Fragging Analysis